BLealan/MERN-book-search-b-lealan/README.md

 ## Description

 This is a search engine where users can look up books and add them to a personal list.
 Using an API any search results are returned with some associated information, such as it's title, author(s), description, an image and link to Google Books.
 The log-in/sign-up in the header allow the user to access their own account with which to edit their book list.
+Existing code has been refactored to ensure it is using a GraphQL API and an Apollo Server.

 ## Installation